From hand drafting to CAD

 • It is possible to automatically generate a plant schedule showing the species name and the exact number of all plants used in the design.
 If changes are made, the plant schedule can be refreshed and will show count changes.

-Tip: Naturally enough, the movie focuses on using our landscape design application (gCADPlus).
-However, we hope the notes are sufficiently helpful for those using other CAD programs such as AutoCAD and DraftSight.
+Tip: The movie naturally focuses on using our landscape design application (gCADPlus).
+However, we hope the notes are sufficiently helpful for those using other CAD programs, such as AutoCAD and DraftSight.
 These alternative landscape applications work similarly.
-Read more about using CAD for landscape design.
-Here are some links to resources that might be useful:

 Landscape Design and CAD